LiamCHayes/fruit-fly-tracker/README.md

 **self_supervision_detection** trains a detection model for a single frame of fruit flies with the synthetic data.

+**setup.py** Allows us to `pip install -e .` the folders that we decide to make modules for use in other code.

 Future:
 - Extend **self_supervision_detection** to track flies over time
 - Predict fly trajectories